 But SMBv1 isn’t the only potentially vulnerable component in Windows.
 Petya uses a payload like the Mimikatz framework to steal credentials using PowerShell, enabling it to move laterally across the network.
 That’s not to say that PowerShell is dangerous and should be disabled.
 On the contrary, it is the most secure way to manage Windows.

 Implementing Microsoft’s best practice advice can reduce the risk of hackers exploiting management tools.
-Join me on August 8th for a live webinar, Preventing Petya and Other Types of Ransomware, where I’ll discuss the mitigations I mentioned above in more detail, and:
+Join me for my on-demand webinar, Preventing Petya and Other Types of Ransomware, where I discuss the mitigations I mentioned above in more detail, and: